ivan-hc/AM/docs/guides-and-tutorials/template.md

 mv ./"$APP".desktop /usr/local/share/applications/"$APP"-AM.desktop && mv ./DirIcon ./icons/"$APP" 1>/dev/null
 rm -R -f ./squashfs-root
 ```
 ...and how it works with portable programs.
-You can add an URLs to download them or a command to extract them from the package.
+You can add URLs to download them or commands to extract them from the package.
 Brave Browser have the easier system...
 ```
 # ICON AND LAUNCHER
 DESKTOP="https://raw.githubusercontent.com/srevinsaju/Brave-AppImage/master/AppDir/brave-browser.desktop"